-3. Sealing the Sheets is done by aluminum impermeable, or ventilated filter sticky tapes, as described in the paragraph "Preparation of the sheet" above.
-Such specialty tapes can be obtained from the leading tape manufacturers, or through PALRAM dealers (See figures 17b, 17c).
+3. Sealing the Sheets is done by aluminum impermeable, or ventilated filter sticky tapes, as described in the paragraph "Pre-preparation of the sheet" above.
+Such specialty tapes can be obtained from the leading tape manufacturers, or through Palram dealers (See figures 17b, 17c).

-For alternative materials, please refer to our "Recommended Adhesives and Sealants Polycarbonate Products" technical information leaflet, or consult with your PALRAM distributor.
+For alternative materials, please refer to our Recommended Adhesives and Sealants for Palram Polycarbonate Products brochure available at the Palram website, or consult with your Palram distributor.